Meowith/meowith/README.md

 # Buckets

 Buckets contain a flat list of file entries identified by their unique name.
-While the list is flat it can still be queried using folder paths.
+While the list is flat, it can still be queried using folder paths.

 The Bucket structure is as follows: